 - Low back pain that is severe.

-- Numbness or weakness in the legs, can be one or both.
+- Numbness or weakness in one or both legs.

 - Sensory loss or pain in one or both legs.

 - Loss or altered sensations in the legs, buttocks, inner thighs, back of the legs or feet.
 It is also known as saddle anaesthesia (loss of ability to feel anything in the areas of the body that sit on a saddle).

 - Loss of bladder control (urinary retention or incontinence) or bowel control.